chiedolabs/wp-code-prettify-syntax-highlighter/readme.txt

-=== WP Code Prettify Ultra ===
+=== Code Pretiffy Syntax Highlighter ===
 Contributors: chiedolabs, chiedojohn
-Requires at least: 4.3.1
+Tags: code prettify, syntax, syntax highlighter Requires at least: 4.3.1
 Tested up to: 4.3.1
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The best Google Prettify WordPress plugin.
+The best Google Code Prettify WordPress plugin.

 == Description ==

-The best Google Prettify WordPress plugin.
+The best Google Code Prettify WordPress plugin.
 Works with all google code prettify languages.
-Better than existing WordPress options because you can indent the code in your pre tags.
+Better than existing WordPress options because you can indent the code in your pre tags and its the fastest to load.

 == Installation ==